-- · A convex mirror is a diverging mirror and forms only one type of image, namely a virtual image. - 7.
+- · The characteristics of an image formed by a flat mirror are: (a) The image and object are the same distance from the mirror, (b) The image is a virtual image, and (c) The image is situated behind the mirror. - · Image length is half the radius of curvature. - A convex mirror is a diverging mirror and forms only one type of image, namely a virtual image. - 6.
+Explain why an object in water always appears to be at a depth shallower than it actually is?
+Why do people sometimes sustain neck and spinal injuries when diving into unfamiliar ponds or waters? - 7.
 Explain why a person's legs appear very short when wading in a pool.
 Justify your explanation with a ray diagram showing the path of rays from the feet to the eye of an observer who is out of the water. - 8.
 Why is the front surface of a thermometer curved as shown?

-Figure 25.47 The curved surface of the thermometer serves a purpose.
+FIGURE 25.45 The curved surface of the thermometer serves a purpose.